 This is what my picture in the officer’s school course book looks like.
 The text which my class mates wrote says “Dreams about founding a military engineer company in the Caribbean”.

 Bill Hicks was a big influence in the early 2000’s.
-Logical, clear-sighted, socially conscious, courageous, independent thinker…
+Logical, clear-sighted, socially conscious, independent thinker… religiously, politically, culturally, scientifically, philosophically courageous.

 Bill Hicks thought it should be legal to burn the flag because the flag stands for the freedom to burn the flag.
 I’d say anyone who truly understands what the flag stands for would not burn it in hatred.